xCDAT/xcdat/CONTRIBUTING.rst

 Style Guide
 -----------

-xCDAT integrates the Black code formatter for code styling.
+XCDAT integrates the Black code formatter for code styling.
 If you want to learn more, please read about it `here <https://black.readthedocs.io/en/stable/the_black_code_style.html>`__.

-xCDAT also leverages `Python Type Annotations <https://docs.python.org/3.8/library/typing.html>`_ to help the project scale.
+XCDAT also leverages `Python Type Annotations <https://docs.python.org/3.8/library/typing.html>`_ to help the project scale.
 `mypy <https://mypy.readthedocs.io/en/stable/introduction.html>`_ performs optional static type checking through pre-commit.

 Testing
 -------
 Testing your local changes are important to ensure long-term maintainability and extensibility of the project.
-Since xCDAT is an open source library, we aim to avoid as many bugs as possible from reaching the end-user.
+Since XCDAT is an open source library, we aim to avoid as many bugs as possible from reaching the end-user.

 To get started, here are guides on how to write tests using pytest: